Inference on a Distribution from Noisy Draws: Introduction

 This calculation allows to construct estimators that correct for the bias directly.
 In the James-Stein problem, where $\theta_i \sim N(\eta,\psi^2)$, for example, the bias under homoskedastic noise equals

 Thus, the empirical distribution is indeed upward biased in the left tail and downward biased in the right tail.
 A bias order of $m^{-1}$ implies incorrect coverage of confidence intervals unless $n/m^2\rightarrow 0$.
-We present non-parametric plug-in and jackknife estimators of the leading bias and show that the bias-corrected estimators are asymptotically normal with zero mean and variance $F(\theta)\, (1-F(\theta))$ as long as $n/m^4\rightarrow0$.
+We present plug-in and jackknife estimators of the leading bias and show that the bias-corrected estimators are asymptotically normal with zero mean and variance $F(\theta)\, (1-F(\theta))$ as long as $n/m^3\rightarrow0$.
 So, bias correction is preferable to the naive plug-in approach for typical data sizes encountered in practice, where $m$ tends to be quite small relative to $n$.
 We also provide corresponding bias-corrected estimators of the quantile function of $F$.

 If the distribution of $\sigma_i\, \varepsilon_i$ is fully known, recovering $F$ is a (generalized) deconvolution problem that can be solved for fixed $m$.
 Deconvolution-based estimators are well studied (see, e.g., \citealt{CarrollHall1988} and \citealt{DelaigleMeister2008}).
-However, they have a very slow rate of convergence and it is well documented that they can behave quite poorly in small samples.
-In response to this, \cite{Efron2016} has recently argued for a return to a more parametric approach.
-Our approach delivers intuitive non-parametric estimators that enjoy the usual parametric convergence rate and are numerically well behaved.
-Although it does not deliver a fixed-$m$ consistent estimator, bias correction further ensures that size-correct inference can be performed, provided that $n/m^4$ is small.
+However, they have a very slow rate of convergence and it is well documented that they can behave quite poorly in small samples.\footnote{There are also solutions to the measurement-error problem based on repeated measurements (or instrumental variables), coupled with suitable independent restrictions (see, for example, \citealt{HorowitzMarkatou1996}, \citealt{LiVuong1998}, \citealt{Hu2008}, \citealt{HuSchennach2008}, and \citealt{BonhommeJochmansRobin2016b,BonhommeJochmansRobin2016a}).
+These can be useful alternatives in static models for panel data, where the object of interest is the distribution of the random intercept, as in the work of \cite{HorowitzMarkatou1996}, for example.} In response to this, \cite{Efron2016} has recently argued for a return to a more parametric approach.
+Our approach delivers intuitive estimators that enjoy the usual parametric convergence rate and are numerically well behaved.
+Although it does not deliver a fixed-$m$ consistent estimator, bias correction further ensures that size-correct inference can be performed, provided that $n/m^3$ is small.
 It is not clear how to conduct inference based on deconvolution estimators.

 Working out the statistical properties of $\hat{F}$ (and of its quantile function) is non-trivial because $\hat{F}$ is a non-smooth function of the data $\vartheta_1,\ldots,\vartheta_n$.
 As such, the approach taken here is different from, and complementary to, recent work on estimating average marginal effects in panel data models, which only looks at smooth functionals such as the mean and variance (see, e.g., \citealt{FernandezValLee2013}; \citealt{OkuiYanagi2016}).
 The impact of noise on smooth transformations of the $\vartheta_i$ can be handled using conventional methods based on Taylor-series expansions.
 We contrast such an approach with our derivations below.
 How to perform inference on the quantiles of marginal effects in nonlinear panel models is a long-standing open question \citep{DhaeneJochmans2015}, and the current work can be seen as a first step in that direction.